 We have taken extensive measures to ensure the safety of our patients, staff and students in the current environment.

-If you are interested in booking a face-to-face appointment, please take some time to read the information below so that you know what measures we have put in place and what to expect when we re-open.
+If you are interested in booking a face-to-face appointment, please take some time to read the information below so that you know what measures we have put in place and what to expect in your appointment.

-In order to ensure that it is clinically appropriate to offer you a face-to-face appointment, we will be doing a pre-appointment risk assessment for each patient.
+In order to ensure that it is clinically appropriate to offer you a face-to-face appointment, we will be doing a pre-appointment risk assessment for each patient over the phone.
 The aim of the risk assessment is to identify any factors which may be relevant when deciding with you whether a face-to-face appointment is right for you.

-In either case, we will need to screen you to see whether you have any medical conditions which are on the NHS high-risk or moderate-risk categories for Covid-19.
+We need to do this to screen you to see whether you have any medical conditions which are on the NHS high-risk or moderate-risk categories for COVID-19.
 This will include whether you live with someone who may be in one of these categories.
 We will also ask how you would travel to the clinic; this allows us to consider the risk to you of travelling by public transport.
 It will also help us to plan our car parking allocation to ensure parking is available if you drive to the clinic.

 We will have one toilet available for patient use which will be cleaned and disinfected after each use.